jasonkwong11/jasonkwong11.github.io/_posts/2016-08-15-the_magical_restful_conventions_of_nested_routes.markdown

 `/houses/3/rooms/2`

-RESTful convention allows us to understand that the path above will take us a a page related to room 2 of house 3.
+RESTful convention allows us to understand that the path above will take us a page related to room 2 of house 3.

 In our routes.rb file, we can represent it like below:

-`	resources: houses do
-resources :rooms
-end`

 ```
 resources: houses do
      resources :rooms
    end
 ```